-The new fee of US$165 was established in USCIS's final rule adjusting fees for immigration applications and petitions announced on Sept.
+The fee of US$165 was established in USCIS's adjusting fees for immigration applications and petitions announced on Sept.
 24, 2010.
 Any individual who on or after February 1, 2013 receives an immigrant visa package from a United States consulate or embassy abroad (including Canada and Mexico) will pay the USCIS Immigrant fee.

 K visa applicants, SQ visa applicants, SB-1 (Approved Returning Resident) applicants and children admitted into the United States under the orphan or Hague adoptions process are currently exempt from paying the USCIS immigrant fee.